robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

    :hidden:
    :maxdepth: 1

+   kube-prometheus-stack
    alert-manager
    outofcluster-prometheus
-   kube-prometheus-stack
    azure-managed-prometheus
    victoria-metrics
+   grafana-alert-manager
    embedded-prometheus

 Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`.
-To configure this, there are two key steps:
+To configure this, follow one of these guides.

-1. Configure a push integration to receive alerts.
-2. Configure a pull integration to fetch graphs.

 Note: If you installed Robusta's :ref:`Embedded Prometheus Stack`, neither step is necessary.
 Everything is pre-configured.